springload/metatemplate/README.md

 ## :crystal_ball: Future

-- Loops, although because we support `children` (childNode) values you can just nest other components instead.
+- More template formats... contribute your favourite!
 - Better CSS support.
-- More formats... contribute your favourite!
+- Loops, although because we support `children` (childNode) values you could just nest other components instead.
+Maybe we don't need this.
+- More tests..we have basic Jest tests, and basic React tests.

 ## :warning: Limitations